Patients left in lurch as Bayer pulls free anti-coagulant

 It said some doctors had raised the cases of individual patients they did not want to switch back to the funded drugs, and Bayer would consider, case-by-case, keeping them on Xarelto for free.

-Next story in National: Here comes a summer soaking
+Next story in New Zealand: Here comes a summer soaking

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.